 Once ground, coffee should be consumed within two hours.
 If you must pre-grind, store small batches in tightly sealed containers or packets then keep them in a dark place.
 Remember the clock is ticking.
 Ground coffee will decline in flavor as time goes by.
 Air is the enemy, so keep those small containers closed tightly.
 Once you open a container of ground coffee and expose it to air, use it immediately.

-Should I refrigerate coffee to keep it fresh?
+Should I refrigerate coffee beans?

-No, never refrigerate coffee—raw, roasted or ground.
+No, never refrigerate coffee—raw, roasted, or ground.
 Refrigeration creates moisture, which is coffee’s worst enemy because it turns it bitter and awful.

 Further, each time you open a refrigerated container of coffee to remove some, you expose it to warm air.
 When you close it up and put it back in the refrigerator, you’ve created more moisture, which makes for horrible coffee.

-Does freezing coffee preserve its freshness?
+Does freezing coffee preserve freshness?

 While refrigeration is too moist for coffee, the freezer is too dry.
-The general rule for green coffee storage is this: “If it’s comfortable for you, then your coffee is happy too.”

 I do not recommend freezing coffee, but if you have so much you believe you have no other choice, freeze in small batches in tightly lidded or vacuum-sealed containers.
 Once you remove a small container from the freezer, just set it on a shelf to thaw.
 Never refreeze.